TigerClips1/Doki_Doki_Literature_Club_With_ironmouse/README.md

 This mod only have 3 Chapter for now

-## game engine i use to bulid this mod
+## Game engine's I used to bulid this mod

-[renpytom](https://github.com/renpy/renpy) - without him ddlc will not be made
+[renpytom](https://github.com/renpy/renpy) - Game engine maker for Ren'py

 ### DDLC Menu remix